Native American languages

 Photo-essay on Wabanaki textile arts from the Maine State Museum.

-Keepers of the Animals Echoes of the Night: Gluskabe Stories:
+Keepers of Life Echoes of the Night: Gluskabe Stories:

 Audio recordings of Abenaki storytellers.

 Native American Abenakis:

 Books, videos and tapes about the Abenaki Indians.